 These glasses are waterproof, fog-proof and shock-resistant, yet the exit pupil is 4.2, so they are great for use in dim light as well as normal daylight.
 The Fusion binoculars have a center focus that is easy to adjust and the eyecups have a twist-up design.
 The Fusion weighs about two and a half pounds, as one might expect from binoculars with such a sturdy and durable build.

 Just from all this, the Fusion would be exceptional.
 But these glasses are more than just binoculars.
 They also have an extremely accurate laser rangefinder.
 This is implied by the name as ARC stands for Angle Range Compensation.
 With ARC, the rangefinder shows both the angle and true horizontal distance.
 The rangefinder operates in both bow and rifle mode and has three targeting systems; automatic, bullseye and brush modes.

-This means that whether you are hunting big game or small game, deer or rabbits, you can accurately determine how far away the target is, without needing to rely on naked eye evaluation of the distance.
+This means that whether you are hunting big game or small game, deer or rabbits, you can accurately determine how far away the target is, without needing to rely on the naked-eye evaluation of the distance.
 With the rangefinder, the Fusion makes sighting in a rifle easier and more accurate, too, and it eliminates the guesswork when you are in the field hunting.
-They are great whether you are archery hunting, rifle hunting or even muzzle loader hunting and because of the magnification and wide field of view, these are the best hunting binoculars for small game and for long distance hunting.
+They are great whether you are archery hunting, rifle hunting or even muzzleloader hunting and because of the magnification and wide field of view, these are the best hunting binoculars for small game and for long-distance hunting.
 The rangefinder functions on a 3-volt CR 123 battery, which is included.
 It also comes with a case and a neck strap.